 Only designated staff members can administer prescription medication, nonprescription medication, and herbal or dietary supplements to students.
+Exceptions apply to the self-administration of asthma medication, medication for anaphylaxis (e.g., EpiPen), any medication for diabetes management, if the medication is self-administered in accordance with district policy and procedures.
 A student who must take medication during the school day must bring a written request from his or her parent and the medicine in its original, properly labeled container.
 Contact the principal or school nurse for information on procedures that must be followed when administering medication to students.